-The Value of Tourism (latest survey 2015)
+The Value of Tourism (latest survey 2016)

 The value of tourism in any tourism destination is notoriously hard to measure; not least as the definition of tourism itself is never easy to define.
-Just taking, for example, Ribble Valleys amazing food offer, just how far does someone need to travel to be classed a tourist or visitor, and to what degree are local people enjoying different parts of Ribble Valley leisure tourists?
+Just taking, for example, Ribble Valley's amazing food offer, just how far does someone need to travel to be classed a tourist or visitor, and to what degree are local people enjoying different parts of Ribble Valley as leisure tourists?

-The model for measuring tourism performance adopted in Lancashire is called STEAM and the latest figures, collected by Marketing Lancashire for 2015 are summarised below.
+The model for measuring tourism performance adopted in Lancashire is called STEAM and the latest figures, collected by Marketing Lancashire for 2016 are summarised below.
 They are considered to be an underestimate of the true picture, not least given recent leisure developments in the area, but they do nonetheless create a year on year benchmark, and even as an underestimate, they reveal that tourism is a very large and important sector of the Ribble Valley economy.

-In 2015 Ribble Valley recorded
+In 2016 Ribble Valley recorded

-- > 3.83 Million tourism visits
+- > 4.07 Million tourism visits

-- > £206.400 million tourism spend
+- > £225,914 million tourism spend

-- > 2,927 FTE jobs
+- > 3,109 FTE jobs

-- ➤ The economic impact of tourism rising 2.3% (2014 2015)
+- The economic impact of tourism rising 6.8% (2015 2016)

-- > 6,737 Visitor bed spaces
+- > 6,763 Visitor bed spaces

-- ▶ 4.7 million day visitor days and nights
+- > 5 million day visitor days and nights

-- > £116.474 million generated by Day Visits
+- > £126,189 million generated by Day Visits

+- Growth of 6.3%

-Overview of Tourism in Ribble Valley 2017
+Overview of Tourism in Ribble Valley 2018